-After conducting a thorough tree inventory last fall, the Village of Tinley Park was able to determine that of the 11,000 ash trees on public property, most had become infested with the destructive Emerald Ash Borer beetle.
+After conducting a thorough tree inventory in the fall of 2012, the Village of Tinley Park was able to determine that of the 11,000 ash trees on public property, most had become infested with the destructive Emerald Ash Borer beetle.

-In the spring, the Village contracted Kinnucan Tree and Landscaping in Lake Bluff to administer insecticidal injections to nearly 600 of these trees in an effort to protect them from further damage, as these trees were deemed savable.
+In the spring of 2013, the Village contracted Kinnucan Tree and Landscaping in Lake Bluff to administer insecticidal injections to nearly 600 of these trees in an effort to protect them from further damage, as these trees were deemed savable.
 Sadly, most of the Village ash trees were not as lucky.
-As a result, Homer Tree Care in Lockport is in the process of completely removing the approximately 10,450 ash trees that are damaged beyond repair.
+As a result, Homer Tree Care in Lockport is in the process of completely removing the approximately 10,450 ash trees that did not meet the criteria for treatment.

-Ash trees are being tagged with blue ribbons, green ribbons and blue dots, depending on the the coming action:
+Ash trees are being tagged with green ribbons or blue dots, depending on the scheduled action:

-The Village is hoping to have all Emerald Ash Borer-affected ash trees removed by October 2014, but as this is an unprecedented, multifaceted situation, the process could take longer.
+The Village is hoping to have all Emerald Ash Borer-susceptible ash trees removed by June 2014, but as this is an unprecedented, multifaceted situation, the process could take longer.
 The Village of Tinley Park has 127 subdivisions, and Homer Tree Service crews could spend several months in each subdivision depending on the number of dead ash trees and their size.

-Homer Tree Care removed about 200 dead ash trees last winter that were deemed most unsafe.
+Homer Tree Care removed about 200 dead ash trees in the winter of 2012-13 that were deemed most unsafe.
 The Village already has responded to a number of requests to remove dangerous limbs from several affected trees and will continue to address trees that may pose a safety hazard.